-Having been a patient of the Haematology Department for the last ten years, I have nothing but praise for the dedicated staff of the department that have treated me and my late wife with the utmost dignity.
+Having been a patient of the Haematology Department for the past ten years, I have nothing but praise for its dedicated staff who have treated me and my late wife with the utmost dignity.

-I had a visit from Greg every week, and he offered to take me for an outing.
-However I did not feel like it at that time.
-Imagine my dismay, when I had a call from Sue one day telling me that Greg would not be able to see me for the time being, as he was undergoing treatment himself.
+Greg visited every week and he then he offered to take me for an outing.
+I did not feel up to at the time but looked forward to a future occasion.
+Imagine my dismay when I had a call from Sue telling me that Greg would not be able to see me for the time being as he was undergoing treatment himself.
 Greg also phoned me and I thanked him for his support and wished him well.

-I did say at the beginning how grateful I was to the staff of all grades of the department.
-All I can say now is that the befriending service of ELF, is a wonderful and most welcome addition to a great service.
-It helps us, who are receiving treatment, and who are feeling particularly vulnerable, plagued by anxieties and possible loneliness, to a more normal acceptable life.
+I did say at the beginning how grateful I was to all the staff at the department.
+All I can say now is that the befriending service of Elf is a wonderful and most welcome addition to a great service.
+It helps us who are receiving treatment, and who are feeling particularly vulnerable, plagued by anxieties and possible loneliness, to a more normal, acceptable life.

 I would like to say thank you to Sue, Greg, Chris and all other befrienders who are giving up their time to help me and many others who require their help.